A - But what do you use a book for?

 A - Oh, I see, it helps to make life more fun.

 B - Yes, very often.

-The PREBOOKS (a cult nowadays), published for the first time by Bruno Danese in 1980, are a series composed by twelve small books ideally dedicated to very young children which have not yet learned how to read or write.
-These twelve little books (10 x 10 cm) are designed to fit into small hands and come in many different and unusual colours, bindings and materials.
+The PREBOOKS (a cult nowadays), published for the rst time by Bruno Danese in 1980, are a series of twelve small books ideally dedicated to very young children which have not yet learned how to read or write.
+These twelve little books (10 x 10 cm) are designed to t into small hands and come in many different and unusual colours, bindings and materials.
 They offer a variety of stimuli, sensations and emotions, raising from perceptions and images: “they should give the sensation that books are indeed objects made like this and that they contain a wide array of surprises.
 Culture comes out of surprises, which are things that were unknown before” (B. Munari).